-If you have no place to return to when you are discharged from hospital Housing Solutions can assess your housing and support needs and work with you, and any professionals, to ensure accommodation is available for you when you are well enough to leave hospital.
+If you have no place to return to when you're discharged from hospital, the Housing Options team can assess your housing and support needs and work with you, and any professionals, to ensure accommodation is available for you when you are well enough to leave hospital.

-It is important to make contact as soon as possible to allow time for assessments to be completed and accommodation to be identified.
-Please contact housing options, you can fill in our online form or call us.
+It's important to make contact as soon as possible to allow time for assessments to be completed and accommodation to be identified.
+Fill in our online form or call us.

 Physical difficulties in your home

 If you're struggling to live in your home because of an injury or long term illness, equipment and adaptations in your home could help you to live in your own home independently.